ACTFL Writing Proficiency Test® (WPT)

 What is the ACTFL Writing Proficiency Test (WPT)?

 The ACTFL Writing Proficiency Test (WPT) is a standardized test for the global assessment of functional writing ability in a language.
-The ACTFL writing proficiency test measures how well a person spontaneously writes in a language (without access to revisions and/or editing tools) by comparing his/her performance of specific writing tasks with the criteria stated in the ACTFL Proficiency Guidelines – Writing, Interagency Language Roundtable (ILR) Skill Level Descriptors – Writing, or the Common European Framework of Reference for Languages (CEFR), depending on the type of language proficiency certification needed.
+The ACTFL WPT measures how well a person spontaneously writes in a language (without access to revision or editing tools) by comparing his/her ability to address specific writing tasks against the criteria stated in one of the rating proficiency guidelines below, depending on the type of certification required:

 The ACTFL WPT is a carefully constructed assessment with four to five requests for written responses dealing with practical, social, and/or professional topics that are encountered in informal and formal contexts.
-The tasks and contexts presented represent the range of proficiency levels on the ACTFL Proficiency Guidelines - Writing.
-The tasks and prompts are written in English with the expectation that the responses be written in the target language.
+The tasks and contexts presented represent the range of proficiency levels on the ACTFL Proficiency Guidelines 2024 - Writing.
+The tasks and prompts are written in English, but the responses are written in the tested language.

-The ACTFL WPT is appropriate for a variety of purposes: language fluency certification, employment selection, program entrance and exit exams, placement, college credit, program evaluation and performance, and Translator or Teacher Credentialing.
-The ACTFL WPT has been favorably reviewed for college credit.
+The ACTFL WPT is appropriate for a variety of purposes: It is typically used for: language fluency certification, employment selection, program entrance and exit exams, course placement and college credits, program evaluation and performance, Linguist or Teacher Credentialing, and bilingual incentive pay.
+The ACTFL WPT has been favorably reviewed for college credit by the American Council on Education’s College Credit Recommendation Service (ACE CREDIT®).
 ACTFL provides these college credit recommendations to institutions of higher education for their consideration in awarding college credit for demonstrated written proficiency in world languages.
 For more information on college credit recommendations, click here.

 What is the format of the WPT?

 The ACTFL WPT is a proctored, 20–80 minute test, depending on the range being assessed.
-All directions and prompts are written in English but all responses are open-ended and are written in the target language.
-The WPT can be written using paper and pencil format or using a computer accessing the internet.
+All directions and prompts are written in English, but all responses are open-ended and are written in the tested language.
+The WPT can be taken on a computer accessing the internet or hand-written using paper and pencil.

-• Introduction and Warm-up: This section contains directions, information on test-taking strategies, and a warm-up activity at the Novice level.
+- Introduction and Warm-up: This section contains directions, information on test-taking strategies, and a warm-up activity at the Novice level.
 Directions are also made available in advance of the scheduled testing time.
 Special accommodations may be requested when directions and prompts need to be provided in a language other than English.
+Please visit our accommodations page for more details.

-• Writing Prompt: There are four separate prompts, each of which encompasses multiple writing tasks, (i.e. descriptive, informative, narrative, and persuasive writing).
+- Writing Prompt: There are four to five separate prompts, each of which encompasses multiple writing tasks, (i.e. descriptive, informative, narrative, and persuasive writing).
 Each prompt describes the audience, context, and purpose of the writing task.
-The prompts are designed to elicit writing at the Intermediate, Advanced, and Superior levels, across a variety of contexts and content areas.
-Each request also describes the suggested length of the response (i.e., several sentences, multiple paragraphs, etc.) and suggests a time allotment (i.e., 10 minutes, 20 minutes, etc.) for completing the response to that specific request.
-The total time to read the directions and complete all the writing tasks is 20–80 minutes.
+The prompts are designed to elicit writing at the Novice, Intermediate, Advanced, and/or Superior levels, across a variety of contexts and content areas.
+Each prompt also provides a suggested response length (i.e., several sentences, multiple paragraphs, etc.) and suggests a time allotment (e.g., 10 minutes, 20 minutes, etc.) for completing the response to that specific request.
+The total time to read the directions and complete all the writing tasks is 20–80 minutes depending on the targeted proficiency level of the test.

 Taking the WPT

 Before beginning the WPT, test takers complete a Background Survey and a Self-Assessment.
 They also receive a full overview and explanation of WPT procedures, including a sample test question.
-These instructions can be delivered in English.
+These instructions are delivered in English.

 Background Survey: Selecting Topics for the Assessment